dkharazi/oldnotes/bayesian_inference/03_markov_chains.md

 - A Markov Chain is a probabilistic model of a stochastic process
 - The "Markov" part refers to the model's use of the Markov property
 	- Specifically, the transition matrix is usable only because of the Markov property
-- The "Chain" part refers to running many iterations of the model by re-inputting the output of the model over and over again
+- The "Chain" part refers to running many iterations of the model by re-inputting the previous model's output over and over again
-	- Specifically, we input an initial state vector, receive some output from the model (multiplying the transition matrix and the state vector), and re-input the output over and over again until the state vector converges, which we call our steady-state vector
+	- Specifically, we input an initial state vector, receive some output from the model (by multiplying the transition matrix and the state vector together), and re-input the output over and over again until the state vector converges, which we call our steady-state vector
-	- Mathematically, we keep running the model until Mx_s = x_s, or in other words until the input state vector equals the steady-state vector
+	- Mathematically, we keep running the model until Mx_s = x_s, or in other words until the input equals the output, i.e. the state vector equals the steady-state vector
 - The goal of a Markov Chain is to iterate until we receive a steady-state vector
-- A Markov Chain involves a transition matrix, a state vector, and a steady-state vector
+- A Markov Chain can be represented using a transition matrix, a state vector, and a steady-state vector

 ## Definiton of Markov Chains
 - Rows represent the "from" or "current" state